 In summary, concrete cracking can be the result of a poor batch of concrete, poor placement and/or curing methods, less than adequate installation of expansion and/or control joints, or the result of non-uniform foundation soils movement.
 Concrete cracking is generally classified as structural or non-structural.
 Structural cracking may require monitoring and potentially remediation, while non-structural cracking is mostly cosmetic in nature.

-If you start to see threatening cracking in your foundation, give us a call at 775.284.1964 or send us an email!
+If you start to see threatening cracking in your foundation, give one of our residential foundation contractors a call at 775.284.1964 or send us an email!
 We will be happy to come out and take a look as your foundation crack repair experts!